People and Skills

 Key headlines

-- The Government has allocated the majority of the available People and Skills funding to support activities in the third year only of UKSPF from April 2024 to March 2025, meaning that only limited funding is available for activity in 2022-23 and 2023-24.
+The Government has allocated the majority of the available People and Skills funding to support activities in the third year only of UKSPF from April 2024 to March 2025, meaning that only limited funding is available for activity in 2022-23 and 2023-24.

-- In addition to the planned UKSPF funding for people and skills identified above NTCA is providing millions of pounds in additional funding for other activities.
+In addition to the planned UKSPF funding for People and Skills identified above NTCA is providing millions of pounds in additional funding for other activities.
 This includes the devolved Adult Education Budget, Skills Bootcamps, and the NTCA Skills for Growth programme targeting investment to upskill residents for the good jobs available across the region.
 NTCA is also investing in Employment Partnerships to enable a more collaborative and joined up approach to employment support activity.

 Approach to allocating UKSPF funding